zhandavidz/diyaqi/sensordeployprotocol.md

 To automatically connect to wifi, we need to change a file called "wpa_supplicant.conf"; This file manages your Raspberry Pi automatically connecting to wifi on boot

 Luckily, all we need to do is put our wpa supplicant in the boot folder and Rasberry Pi OS will locate it correctly for us!
 Isn't that nice?

-#### Steps
+Let's do that real quick.

 1. Create a file in the same boot folder we just put that 'ssh' file in, call it "wpa_supplicant.conf"
 2. In that file put the following text, replacing <SSID> with your wifi network name, and <PASS> with that network's password (keeping the quotes around them)